varunarya10/deploy/README.txt

 There's a lot more work that could be done here.
 I just wanted get this up here quickly so that you can get a rough idea of where this is going.

-Quick run through:
+Quick example run through:

-bin/spawn_nodes.sh nodes > environment.yaml
+bin/spawn_nodes.sh only-dashboard.yaml > environment.yaml
 rm -rf puppetdir
 bin/prepare_puppet_dir.sh modules puppetdir
-bin/prepare_yaml.py environment.yaml nodes > encdata.yaml
+bin/prepare_yaml.py environment.yaml only-dashboard.yaml > encdata.yaml
 bin/finish_nodes.sh environment.yaml encdata.yaml puppetdir

 That should do everything, really.